a-little-wifi/Tinyriser/README.md

 I've successfully tested v1 of this riser on my own M720q where it works 100% perfectly with x1, x4, x8 and x16 cards, and it will work just as well on the other machines that share this motherboard, the M920q, M920x and P330 Tiny.

-Note that the M.2 slot only supports PCIe NVMe M-key or B+M-key drives, not SATA based ones.
+Note that the M.2 slot only supports PCIe NVMe M-key or B+M-key drives, not SATA ones.

 <img src='Tinyriser-v2-front.png' width=80%/>